shadesofgreen/rest-api/README.md

 Guzzle is used to simplify sending HTTP requests to the REST Countries API.

 Basic Authentication:
+1. HTTPS enabled
-Basic authentication is implemented to secure the API.
+2. Basic authentication is implemented to secure the API.
+3rd Party integration options can also be considered

 Installation
 To set up this project locally, follow these steps: